THIS IS THE SIXTH DRAFT (26.3.2021) Many pictures added.

 The Jewish professor, Benjamin Ginsberg showed us the big picture.
-For over a thousand years Jews have allied themselves with the state.
+Over 2000 years Jews have allied themselves with the state.
 Now we only have to look at the details.

 But what if the compass pointed in the diametrically wrong direction?
 What if for 2000 years Jews went against the natural European order of liberty and Christian values?
 This article studies the question by using sources that are either from Jews themselves or from standard history.
-To better illustrate the points some videos, pictures, sourced Wikipedia entries, and original sources critical of the Jews are presented.
+To better illustrate the points some videos, pictures, sourced encyclopedia entries, and original sources critical of the Jews are presented.
 In the future more sources will be added.

 The Jewish Diaspora started over 2500 years ago.
 Gradually they created an international Jewish network that not only helped run their trade and banking cartels but also helped transfer profits and valuables through underground networks.
 It is practically impossible to know if this Jewish network had a centralized Sandherin-type “Elders of Zion” leadership or if the network only facilitated occasional cooperation between the Jewish elite dynasties functioning in different countries.